railsadminteam/rails_admin/Known-issues.md

 If you still have issue with the asset pipeline:

-* ake sure you are using latest Rails 3.1 and Sprockets release
+* make sure you are using latest Rails 3.1 and Sprockets release
+* Some css/js assets are not meant to be compiled alone:
+ * make sure you don't have any catch-all *.css in `config.assets.precompile`.
+Some scss assets are not meant to be compiled alone.
-* copy all asset related configuration from application.rb and environment/*.rb files from a fresh (`rails new dummy`) rails app
+ * make sure you don't have any catch-all `require_tree .` in application.(css|js). * copy all asset related configuration from application.rb and environment/*.rb files from a fresh (`rails new dummy`) rails app
 * remove old assets with `bundle exec rake assets:clean` when in development
 * read thoroughly the [Rails Guide](http://guides.rubyonrails.org/asset_pipeline.html)

 ***

-T**abs and buttons are ugly** with IE8 or IE9
+**Tabs and buttons are ugly** with IE8 or IE9

 See status of https://github.com/thomas-mcdonald/bootstrap-sass/issues/14